Christian Unschooling: Math

 She even has an action plan for doubling up on lessons so that she can finish the current level she is on by the end of this school year and intends on going through the next one through the summer.
 That way, she will be ready to start her 10th grade year “on track”.
 (I’m proud to report she has been consistently working her action plan for the last three months!).

-My point in sharing this updated story is to inspire you with what learning can look like when you let the child lead.
+My point in sharing this updated story is to inspire you with what learning can look like when you let the child lead, but you are intentional about cultivating a stewardship mindset over their lives.
 This is a testament to the notion that when a child has objectives that are meaningful to him/her, there is intrinsic motivation to do what is necessary to accomplish those objectives, even if it isn’t fun or truly a passion (which is the case for Big Sis).

 She could care less about completing high school math by the standards society has.
 But she does care about being a creative (which is clearly what God wired her to be) and is interested in the idea of pursuing a career in film and in being able to tell the world stories in a way that reflects The Bigger Story.
 And even if a college degree isn’t necessarily required to pursue that vocation, she wants to leave her options open, so that she can study filmmaking at a college if that where God ultimately leads her.